 What is it about lengthy family car journeys that brings out the worst in all the passengers?
 Perhaps it’s the long drawn-out time cooped up in a small space, or the incessant “Are We There Yet”s?” from the backseat.
-As a passenger myself and Mum of two, here are 11 proven car journey tips to avoid the dreaded “Are we There Yet? question when traveling with kids (even the big kids!)
+As a regular car driver, and Mum of two, here are 11 Proven Car Journey Tips to Avoid the Dreaded “Are We There Yet? question when travelling with kids (even the big kids!).

 #1.
 Planning is Key